 Take a warm jacket with you

 Even in summer it can be quite fresh on the water.
 A breeze often occurs unexpectedly on a whale tour.
 It is therefore good to be prepared for it even in the summer months.
-Well suited for this Hooded sweatshirts *that you can simply pull over it if necessary.
-If it looks like rain, do it too Friesennerz * good services.
+Well suited for this Hooded sweatshirts *, which you can simply pull over if necessary.
+If it looks like rain, do one windbreaker or raincoat good services.

 Don't forget sturdy shoes